MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 ### Creating Title News using the PlayFab Admin API

-You can create Title News by calling [AddNews](xref:titleid.playfabapi.com.admin.title-widedatamanagement.addnews) method.
+You can create title news by calling [AddNews](xref:titleid.playfabapi.com.admin.title-widedatamanagement.addnews) method.
 Using this Admin API allows you to specify a custom timestamp.
 News added this way is *immediately* published.
 You can then add localized content to the item you just created by calling [AddLocalizedNews](xref:titleid.playfabapi.com.admin.title-widedatamanagement.addlocalizednews) with the news ID returned from the **AddNews** method.

 The code example that follows demonstrates this.